mnhollandplum/ruby-submissions/1803-b/1module/black_thursday/Tyler_Manoj.md

 **Expectations:**

-### 1. Ruby Syntax & Style
+### 1. Ruby Syntax & Style: 2

 - [ ] Applies appropriate attribute encapsulation
 - [ ] Developer creates instance and local variables appropriately
 - [ ] Naming follows convention (is idiomatic)
-- [ ] Ruby methods used are logical and readable
+- [x] Ruby methods used are logical and readable
-- [ ] Developer implements best-choice enumerable methods
+- [x] Developer implements best-choice enumerable methods
-- [ ] Code is indented properly
+- [x] Code is indented properly
-- [ ] Code does not exceed 80 characters per line
+- [x] Code does not exceed 80 characters per line
-- [ ] A directory/file structure provides basic organization via lib/ and/or /test
+- [x] A directory/file structure provides basic organization via lib/ and/or /test
-- [ ] Rubocop shows five or fewer complaints
+- [x] Rubocop shows five or fewer complaints

-### 2. Breaking Logic into Components
+### 2. Breaking Logic into Components: 2

 - [ ] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 7 lines
+- [x] Developer writes methods less than 7 lines
-- [ ] No more than 3 methods break the principle of SRP
+- [x] No more than 3 methods break the principle of SRP

-### 3. Test-Driven Development
+### 3. Test-Driven Development: 2

 - [ ] Each method is tested
 - [ ] Functionality is accurately covered
-- [ ] Tests implement Ruby syntax & style
+- [x] Tests implement Ruby syntax & style
-- [ ] Balances unit and integration tests
+- [x] Balances unit and integration tests
-- [ ] Evidence of edge cases testing
+- [x] Evidence of edge cases testing
-- [ ] Test Coverage metrics are present (SimpleCov)
+- [x] Test Coverage metrics are present (SimpleCov)
-- [ ] A test RakeTask is implemented
+- [x] A test RakeTask is implemented

 ### 4. Functionality: 3